ga-wdi-lessons/git-intro/readme.md

 ![Example of file tree](images/file_tree_example.png)

-This is also our **working tree** the tree of files within the working directory.
+This is also our **working tree**-- the tree of files within the working directory.

 ### File Tree Relationships & Terminology
 - top_level_folder is our **working directory**